Changissnz/nu_merchant_principal/README.md

 ## The Idiom and the Idiot <a name="p16"></a>

-Idioms are very well-known statements, crafted by those that have gone through experience that yields some insight of interest worthy enough to garner a following of sorts.
-The following preserve the statement that survives the trials of time enough so that eventually, some time after the statement was made, there is the recognition that it is an idiom, a statement with an almost omnipotent chemistry of truth,wisdom, and strength through reputational survival.
+Idioms are very well-known statements, crafted by those that have gone through some experience, usually indescribable in full, that yields some insight of interest worthy enough to garner a following of sorts.
+The following preserves the statement that survives the trials of time well enough so that eventually, some time after the statement was made, there is the recognition that it is an idiom, a statement with an almost omnipotent chemistry of truth,wisdom, and strength through reputational survival.